- Last Updated Date:

 The use of drugs is prohibited.
 Penalties for possession, use or trafficking of illegal drugs are strict.

 Prescription or over-the-counter drugs that are legal in Canada, such as codeine, may be restricted in Oman.
 Possession of such drugs could lead to a jail sentence.
-Carry your original prescription and the original container for prescription medications.
+Carry your original prescription and keep prescription medications in their original container.

 Certain public areas may be restricted to men only or women only.